Samsung Galaxy Book2 Windows 10 2-in-1 has LTE, runs for two work days

 Samsung continues its push into the the always-on, always-connected future with the Galaxy Book2.

 The company announced the $1,000 Windows 10 two-in-one at Computex 2018 in June.
-It uses Qualcomm's Snapdragon 850 platform, which was designed specifically for Windows computers.
+It uses Qualcomm's Snapdragon 850 platform, which was designed specifically for Windows computers, and will be available in November.

 The chipset promises better performance than first-gen models running on Qualcomm's Snapdragon 835 platform while delivering longer battery life and Gigabit LTE connectivity.
 For the Galaxy Book2, Samsung said it will run for up to 20 hours, which essentially adds up to more than two work days.